'Shark' Nibali wins cycling's Milan-San Remo classic

-San Remo (Italy) (AFP) - Italy's Vincenzo Nibali of the Bahrain team made a late solo break and held off a desperate chase from the pack to win the first big classic of the season the Milan-San Remo on Saturday.
+San Remo (Italy) (AFP) - Italy's Vincenzo Nibali made a late solo break and held off a desperate chase from the pack to win the first big classic of the season, the Milan-San Remo on Saturday.

-The 2014 Tour de France winner, nicknamed 'The Shark', eliminated the sprint favourites with around 5km to go in the 294km race through north-western Italy and cruised to victory with his arms in the air as Australian Caleb Ewan and France's Arnaud Demare led ther chasing pack over the line.
+The 2014 Tour de France winner, nicknamed 'The Shark', shook off the sprint favourites on the Poggio hill 10km from home in the 294km race through north-western Italy.

-"I'm speechless," said Nibali, who launched his attack on the Poggia hill some 7km from the finish line.
+Realising he'd won, Nibali cruised to victory with his arms aloft as Australian Caleb Ewan and France's Arnaud Demare led the chasing pack over the line a good bike length behind after the struggle that had gone to the wire.

-"We were racing for (his teammate) Sonny Colbrelli but in the last 15km, I felt good."
+As Nibali pulled away on the final climb, pre-race favourite Peter Sagan just watched him go, refusing to chase the Italian down after being pipped on the line in 2017 by Michal Kwiatkowski as the Sky man again sat on his wheel.

-"When I knew I was 20 seconds ahead I gave it the gas," said the 33-year-old.
+At the summit Nibali led by just eight seconds, but his sheer mastery on the descent earned him a lead that allowed him to hope for victory.

-Third-placed Demare, who won the race two years ago seemed genuinely pleased for Nibali.
+"When I knew I was 20 seconds ahead I gave it the gas," said the 33-year-old, who still had almost 5km to ride.
+"I'm speechless."

-"I can't say I'm disappointed, my form is there, he won it on the hill, and you should have heard the tifosi (Italian fans) cheer him when we were on the podium," said the sprinter.
+"We were racing for (teammate) Sonny Colbrelli but in the last 15km, I felt good and decided to go."

-Runner up Ewan made an impressive last thrust to try and catch Nibali.
+"This is the race I least expected to win, the one I'm least suited to win," said the man renowned for his climbing and descent work.

-"I realise it's massive result but to come so close to winning it's a pretty big disappointment," said the Australian.
+Ewan, who made an impressive last thrust to try and catch Nibali, added: "I realise it's a massive result but to come so close to winning it's a pretty big disappointment."

-Three-time world champion Peter Sagan, the race favourite, had to settle for sixth place as the Slovak, who came second last year, once again failed to seal victory on his eighth attempt.
+Three-time world champion Sagan eventually settled for sixth place as the Slovak, who came second last year, once again failed to seal victory on his eighth attempt.

 Nibali's victory ended Italy's 12-year wait for a home winner since Filippo Pozzato in 2006.